Islamic leadership in Jerusalem: Ottoman era

+British Mandate

 When Mohammed Tahir al-Husayni died in 1908, his son Kamil al-Husayni succeeded him and served with approval of the British authorities once the British conquered Jerusalem in December 1917.
 However, during World War I, the Ottoman Empire claimed that al-Husayni was a British stooge and that As'ad Shuqeiri-who was appointed by the Ottoman Empire as the Qadi 1914-1918-was the rightful Islamic leader of the region.
 Shuqeiri was the father of Ahmad Shukeiri (1908–1980), the first leader of the Palestine Liberation Organisation.

 Shortly after the 1917 Battle of Jerusalem, newly appointed British Military Governor Ronald Storrs met with Hussein al-Husayni, who explained that the majority of Jerusalem's 11,000 Muslim residents were followers of the official Ottoman Hanafi rite, with a minority following the Shafi’i school which had been predominant prior to the Ottoman conquest.
-At the time there was a Hanafi mufti and a Shari'a mufti of Jerusalem.
+At the time there was a Hanafi mufti and a Shafi’i mufti of Jerusalem.
 Storrs advised the British government to declare that there would only be a single recognized post of mufti going forward.

-The British created the role of Grand Mufti of Jerusalem in order to increase the prestige of the seat.
+The British created the role of Grand Mufti of Jerusalem.
 The idea was borrowed from that of the Grand Mufti of Egypt.
 The British also combined the traditional roles of mufti and qadi.